eloquent/enumeration/README.md

 specialised kind of class where there are a fixed set of instances.

 This is sometimes called the [Multiton] pattern, and in fact, all enumerations in this implementation are Multitons.
-The *Enumeration* class simply defines its members based upon class constants.
+The `AbstractEnumeration` class simply defines its members based upon class constants.

 Here is an example borrowed from the Java documentation for its enum types.
 The following multiton describes all of the planets in our solar system, including